Becoming a Student

 The Mature Student Office is dedicated to supporting mature students therefore we would encourage you to contact us in the first instance and we can advise and direct you to the most appropriate service to help you out.
 For a list of the support services available in UCC go to http://www.ucc.ie/en/students/

 No, the Leaving Certificate is not required for entry to most of our degree programmes.
 The mature student admissions route takes into consideration your life experience, work experience and /or voluntary experience plus your motivation for undertaking the degree.
 However, for degrees such as Medicine, Pharmacy and Dentistry, Leaving Certificate Chemistry and either Physics or Biology is required at a Higher Level C3.
 Leaving Certificate Maths is required at a Higher Level C3 for Engineering.
-Click here to see our Mature Student Guide and the requirements needed for each degree.
+The requirements for each degree are listed here (Can you hyperlink the ‘here’ to this page https://www.ucc.ie/en/study/undergrad/entryreqs/ .

-FETAC/QQI courses are an excellent way of getting a feel for a subject and to ease you back into studying.
+FET/QQI courses are an excellent way of getting a feel for studying and an introduction to academia.
 As many UCC degree programmes require evidence of work, life, educational and/or voluntary experience, these courses could also be an important part of your UCC application.
-FETAC/QQI Colleges around the country provide a variety of courses in many different areas.

 Entry to the first year of a large number of degree programmes at UCC is available on a competitive basis to students who present with one of the recognised QQI FET (FETAC) qualifications (Click here for more information).
 However, students must meet the specific module requirements and have achieved the required distinctions (i.e., 80% or greater).